-macOS X is an operating system first released by Apple on March 16, 1999 for servers.
-It was later released for desktop computers on March 24, 2001 and is a completely new Apple Macintosh operating system based on BSD.
+macOS, originally named macOS X, is an operating system first released by Apple on March 16, 1999, for servers.
+It was later released for desktop computers on March 24, 2001, and is a completely new Apple Macintosh operating system based on BSD.

-Apple codenamed each release of the macOS X operating system using names of big cats or places in California, with the exception of macOS X Server 1.0.
-A listing of the macOS X releases, including codenames, can be found on our Apple OS history page.
+Apple code-named each release of the macOS using names of big cats or places in California, except macOS Server 1.0.
+For a listing of the macOS releases, including codenames, see our Apple OS history.